draperkm/rag_chat_with_websites/readme.md

-# Retrieval Augmented Generation (RAG)

-Chat with any website using LangChain, Pinecone and Streamlit
+# Chat with any website using LangChain, Pinecone and Streamlit via Retrieval-Augmented Generation

 Examples: